Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 Congratulations🎉, you completed your first app for this level!

-Per level there are three apps, once your done with an app push it to **it's own** Github repository.
+Per level there are three apps, once you're done with an app push it to **it's own** Github repository.
 When you do all the levels you'll end up with 21 repositories.

 Positive